apache/cordova-coho/docs/platforms-release-process.md

 Find your release here: https://dist.apache.org/repos/dist/release/cordova/

+## Uploading to Bintray (Android only)

+1. Run the following commands: cd cordova-android/framework && gradle bintrayUpload

+2. Add your bintray username and password as system variables.
+    Your BINTRAY_USER and BINTRAY_KEY should be your Bintray username and key respectively. echo $BINTRAY_USER
+    echo $BINTRAY_KEY

+    bintray {
+        user = 'BINTRAY_USER'
+        key  = 'BINTRAY_KEY'
+        ...
+    }

 ## Add permanent apache release tag

 Make a copy of your released tag with a prefix of `rel\YOURTAG`.
 These are permanent release tags for Apache.